 The LOSSAN Agency negotiates and enters into annual agreements with Amtrak to provide Pacific Surfliner intercity passenger rail service and connecting bus feeder services for the LOSSAN Rail Corridor.
-A new agreement was entered into beginning October 1, 2016, and ending September 30, 2017.
-The LOSSAN Agency plans on entering into a new agreement to provide service beginning October 1, 2017.
+A new agreement was entered into beginning October 1, 2017, which goes through September 30, 2019.

 Payment to Amtrak by the LOSSAN Agency is based on a projected amount mutually agreed to by both parties as part of the agreement.
 This projected amount is net of related fare revenues.
 The actual amounts are reconciled and provided to the LOSSAN Agency on a monthly basis.
 Any surplus or deficits are applied to the following months invoice.
-The actual net expense for train operations as of June 30, 2017 is \$20,894,595, net of adjustments due to year end reconciliation with Amtrak from results of operations.
+The actual net expense for train operations as of June 30, 2018 is \$23,354,505 net of adjustments due to year end reconciliation with Amtrak from results of operations.